Rock music in Australia: AC/DC

-AC/DC are perhaps the most well-known rock group from Australia, despite the fact that only one of the current band members is actually Australian-born.
-They have sold millions of albums (some 200 million), toured the world several times over, broken countless attendance records, and influenced hard rock music the world over.
+AC/DC started as a pub rock group in November 1973 and became one of the most well-known Australian rock bands, with more than 71 million sales in the US alone by 2014.
+They are perhaps the most well-known rock group from Australia, despite the fact that only one of the current band members is actually Australian-born.
+They have sold millions of albums, toured the world several times over, broken countless attendance records, and influenced hard rock music the world over.

-From their humble beginnings, Scottish brothers Angus and Malcolm Young forged a hard-hitting, ball-breaking pub guitar sound, similar to Alex Harvey but tougher.
-When Bon Scott joined the band to lend his unique vocal talent, the band began their 'long way to the top', shooting to the top of the Australian rock scene in 1974–75 and their song "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".
+From their humble beginnings, Scottish brothers Angus and Malcolm Young forged a hard-hitting pub guitar sound, similar to Alex Harvey but tougher.
+After Bon Scott joined the band, the band shot to the top of the Australian rock scene in 1974–75 with their song "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".
 The band later achieved international success, especially with the release of their album Highway to Hell.
-This was to be Bon Scott's last album.
-During the subsequent tour, Scott was discovered in the backseat of a friend's car, having died of alcohol poisoning (choking on vomit).
+This was to be Scott's last album.
+During the subsequent tour, he was discovered in the backseat of a friend's car, having died of alcohol poisoning.

 The band found a new singer in English-born Brian Johnson and released their next album, Back in Black, in the early 1980s.
-The U.S. took notice of the band with some of their finest songs, such as the title track and You Shook Me All Night Long, and the album became one of the best-selling albums by a band ever, selling over 22 million copies in the U.S. and 42 million copies around the world.
+The U.S. took notice of the band with the song You Shook Me All Night Long, and the album of the same name became one of the best-selling albums by a band ever, selling over 22 million copies in the U.S. and 42 million copies around the world.

 AC/DC are credited as a seminal influence by scores of leading hard rock and heavy metal music acts, and they are now rated the fifth-biggest selling group in U.S. recording history, with total sales of over 100 million records.

 Little River Band

 Another highly popular and lucrative band of this period is the soft-rock-harmony group Little River Band (LRB).
-Resurrected from the ashes of an earlier band called Mississippi, LRB centred on a trio of seasoned veterans.
+Resurrected from an earlier band called Mississippi, LRB centred on a trio of seasoned veterans.
 Lead singer Glenn Shorrock had fronted Australian 1960s pop idols The Twilights and singer-guitarists Beeb Birtles and Graeham Goble had been the core members of Mississippi; prior to that, Birtles had played bass in chart-topping Australian 1960s pop group Zoot whose former lead guitarist Rick Springfield also became a solo star in the US.

 Under the guidance of manager Glenn Wheatley (former bassist in The Masters Apprentices, one of the top Australian bands of the Sixties) LRB became the first Australian band to achieve major ongoing chart and sales success in the United States.
-They achieved huge success in the late 1970s and early 1980s and their single "Reminiscing" now ranks as one of the most frequently-played singles in American radio history.
+They achieved huge success in the late 1970s and early 1980s and their single "Reminiscing" now ranks as one of the most frequently played singles in American radio history.